juliuschou/juliuschou-hellowWorldFlaskAWSElasticBeanstalkPipeline/helloContainer.md

 1.1.  **Initialize a New Python Project**:

-- Create a python virtual env and a working foler.
+- Create a python virtual env and a source folder.
 Create a `requirements.txt` to list the Python packages you'll need (Flask, scikit-learn, etc.).

         python -m venv helloContainerWithFlaskAndScikitLearnApp

         mkdir helloContainerWithFlaskAndScikitLearnWS && cd helloContainerWithFlaskAndScikitLearnWS

+        #requirements.txt
+        Flask==2.2.5
+        joblib==1.3.2
+        numpy==1.21.6
+        pandas==1.3.5
+        python-dateutil==2.8.2
+        requests==2.31.0
+        scikit-learn==1.0.2

 ![image](https://github.com/juliuschou/juliuschou-hellowWorldFlaskAWSElasticBeanstalkPipeline/assets/4725611/a98c7156-77b5-4813-abfd-36e6f20d0c8a)

 1.2.  **Create a Flask App**:
-- Create a Python script, like `app.py`, where you import Flask and initialize a Flask web application.
+- Create a WORKDIRDIR folder named webapp.
+Create a Python script, like `app.py` in webapp folder, where you import Flask and initialize a Flask web application.

-1.3.  **Train/Load scikit-learn Model**:
+1.3.  **Train scikit-learn Model**:
+- Train a new scikit-learn model.

+1.4.  **Load scikit-learn Model**:
-- Within `app.py`, either train a new scikit-learn model or load a pre-trained model.
-You can use joblib or pickle to load a pre-trained model.
+- Within `app.py`, load a pre-trained model.
+You can use joblib or pickle to load the model.

-1.4.  **Predictive Endpoint**:
+1.5.  **Predictive Endpoint**:
 - Create a Flask route (e.g., `/predict`) that uses the trained scikit-learn model to make predictions based on input data.

-1.5.  **Example Endpoint**:
+1.6.  **Example Endpoint**:
 - Create another Flask route (e.g., `/example`) that returns an example GET request to interact with the model.

-1.6.  **Metadata Endpoint**:
+1.7.  **Metadata Endpoint**:
 - Create yet another Flask route (e.g., `/metadata`) that returns metadata about the model like algorithm used, feature importance, etc.